clusterdesign/radial-kpi/README.md

 <img src="https://user-images.githubusercontent.com/53191126/172262313-1b41862f-0a9c-4d7e-8640-ed95bbfbc4ad.gif" width="800" />

-### - Navigate on KPI click
+### - Navigate on KPI click:

->-- I want to navigate somewhere else when I click on a specific KPI, is that possible?
->-- Well, here it is!
+Navigate to other sheet / external page when you click the KPI;

 # Changelog